Setup and Installation

 The XFGatewayConfiguration.xml file will open by default.

 IMPORTANT: Do not change the name of the XFGatewayConfiguration.xml file.
 The OneStream Smart Integration Connector Gateway Service only references this XFGatewayConfiguration.xml file upon start-up.
 The Save As functionality is used to create a backup of the file.
-Do not rename, move, or change the location of the XFGatewayConfiguration.xml file.
+It is best practice not to rename, move, or change the location of the XFGatewayConfiguration.xml file.
+If the configuration file has to be opened from another location, then it will need to be opened from this other location again after the upgrade.

 -